dosyago/chai/README.md

 ## Improving perf

 You can try recompiling ImageMagick to have multicore support.
 I found this significantly improves performance.
+There is an included script to build ImageMagick for multicore in the scripts directory.

 ## Thanks to\*